Key statutes, regulations and adopted international standards

 The details of such obligations may be provided for under the Cybersecurity Code.
-Although the Cybersecurity Code has not been made available in the public domain, the CSA will be periodically introducing supplementary references to help owners of CII comply with the Cybersecurity Code.
+The CSA will also be periodically introducing supplementary references to help owners of CII comply with the Cybersecurity Code.
 This includes the Security-by-Design Framework, which was developed to guide CII owners through the process of incorporating security into their systems development life-cycle process.
 The Security-by-Design is an approach that addresses the cyber protection considerations throughout a system’s life cycle and it is one of the key components of the Cybersecurity Code.

 With regard to the protection of personal data, unless an exception applies, organisations are required to comply with the protection obligation under the PDPA in respect of the personal data in their possession or control, as mentioned above.

 To assist organisations with compliance with the protection obligation, and other data protection obligations in the PDPA, the PDPC has issued various advisory guidelines and guides.
 For example, the Advisory Guidelines on Key Concepts in the PDPA sets out a number of administrative, physical and technical security arrangements that organisations may consider adopting.
-Other relevant guides include the Guide to Securing Data in the Electronic Medium (revised 20 January 2017) as well as the PDPC’s Guide to Data Protection by Design for ICT Systems (issued 31 May 2019).
+Other relevant guides include the PDPC’s Guide to Securing Data in the Electronic Medium (revised 20 January 2017) as well as the PDPC’s Guide to Data Protection by Design for ICT Systems (issued 31 May 2019).

 For the financial sector, the MAS Notice on Technology Risk Management imposes requirements on financial institutions to establish frameworks and processes for the identification of critical systems, and implement IT controls to protect customer information from unauthorised access or disclosure.
 Examples of critical systems include automated teller machine (ATM) systems, online banking systems, and systems that support payment, clearing or settlement functions.

 The effect of local laws on foreign businesses